easonchiu0327/web-crawling-findingjobs/README.md

 - This project is for educational use only.
 - Always review and respect the robots.txt and terms of service of any website you scrape.
 - AI output can be wrong, please verify on the original posting.

-### ⚠️ **Note:**
-This project attempts to collect IT-related job postings, some non-IT roles may appear due to inconsistencies on job boards.